scroll-tech/ceno-recursion/writeups/sequence_breaker.md

 We note that the original code needs to be expressed using at least 5 blocks (2 for instructions of the two loop, 3 for instructions before, between, and after the loops), the optimized code only needs 2 (1 for the loop, 1 for the return).
 We also note that the optimized code eliminates the iterator `i2`, although it does introduce additional constraints through the ternary.

 ## Preliminary Results
 Currently all sequence breaking analyses are performed by hand.
-It is unclear whether there exist any similar implementations (due to its peculiar application) or what extent we can push on the automation process.
-Existing empirical evidence suggests up to ~75% reduction in compiler and prover time for complex programs.
+It is unclear whether there exist any similar implementations (due to its peculiar application) or the extent of the automation process.
+Existing empirical evidence suggests up to ~75% reduction in prover and verifier time for complex programs.

 ## Other Potential Uses of the Analysis
 Sequence breaker analyses are particularly useful for block-based SNARK systems (as far as we know, CoBBl is the only one).
 It might be applicable to certain SAT / SMT solving problems, although it is unclear whether the analyses would achieve any substantial speedup.
-Apart from the above, such analysis seems only useful on computers where registers and memory can time travel to the past.
+Apart from the above, such analysis seems only applicable to computers where registers and memory can time travel to the past.